 Accessibility

 There’s a lot more to athletics than meets the eye.
-People often think of it as just running around jumping or throwing, but there’s actually so much more to it!
-If you’ve ever considered getting involved with athletics, now is the time.
-Here are ten great reasons why:
+People often think of it as just running around jumping or throwing, but there’s actually so much more to it.
+If you’ve ever considered getting involved with athletics, now is the time, and Everyone Active is the place to do it.
+We are one of the UK’s largest operators of athletics tracks, with around 19 located all over the country.

 Athletics is a great way to get fit and healthy